Code-Institute-Submissions/first-milestone-project-34/README.md

 On mobile resolutions the bar collapses to a "burger menu" button.
 ## UX
 My full UX documentation can be found in the ux-design folder, which can be found [here](ux-design).
-This includes a document detailing my thoughts on the strategy and scope planes of this project, plus the basic structure and my skeleton wireframes.
+This includes documents detailing my thoughts on the strategy and scope planes of this project, plus the basic structure and my skeleton wireframes.

 ### User Stories